sav-che/TL-2/Authors/Deflers, Albert {std. Deflers}.md

-> [!cite] BHL link: this entry starts at [page 147](https://www.biodiversitylibrary.org/item/103833#page/159/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 147](https://www.biodiversitylibrary.org/page/33259193) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Deflers, Albert (1841-1921), French officer and forester, some time with the École forestière until 1880, explorer and traveller in Egypt, Arabia and Yemen (1887-1889), long time living in Cairo, ultimately in Nancy, France, member of the Société botanique de France from 1883. (*Deflers*).
+Deflers, Albert (1841-1921), French officer and forester, some time with the École forestière until 1880, explorer and traveller in Egypt, Arabia and Yemen (1887-1889), long time living in Cairo, ultimately in Nancy, France, member of the Société botanique de France from 1883.
+**Abbreviated name**: *Deflers*

 #### Herbarium and types